 Look for butternut squash that are heavy for their size, oblong and elongated (rather than short and fat,) and have smooth, tan skin.

 Aside from the squash part, I know gnocchi can also be intimidating.
-It’s true that the process of making gnocchi takes a few hours, but you can stretch it out over a few days, and the actual act of forming the gnocchi is not difficult.
+It’s true that the process of making gnocchi takes a little while, but you can stretch it out over a few days, and the actual act of forming the gnocchi is not difficult.
 Homemade gnocchi are great for people on a budget – just squash, flour, egg, and salt – and they’re also great for people who cook for one or two.
 Make a big batch of gnocchi and freeze, then pull out whatever you need, whenever you need it, and cook the same was as you would fresh.

 If I haven’t scared you off yet (sheesh!) homemade butternut squash gnocchi with garlic butter & sage sauce is worth ANY amount of elbow grease because it is indescribably delicious, and tastier than any white or sweet potato version I’ve ever had, due to the super sweet flesh of the butternut.
 You will LOVE these babies!

 Start by roasting a gawgeous butternut squash.
 In addition to the taste, I also love BNS (and most other squash varieties, for that matter,) because they are so ridiculously inexpensive.
 This 3lb-er here made a gazillion gnocchi, and only cost $1.60!

 Wash and dry the butternut squash then pierce the “bulbous” end a few times with a sharp knife.
 Microwave the squash on a plate for 3 minutes, flipping halfway through, to soften it up a bit and make it easier to slice the top and bottom off, then cut it in half lengthwise.